MAT Staff

 Dave Zebro

 Dave is a 1992 graduate from UW-Stevens Point with a BS in Resource Management and Conservation Law Enforcement.
 He was hired as a conservation warden for the Wisconsin Department of Natural Resources in January/93 until Nov/03 when he was promoted to the Spooner Warden Team Supervisor.
 In January/08, he was promoted to the Regional Warden position responsible for the law enforcement program in the DNR Northern Region which is comprised of 18 counties.
-After working for almost 28 years Dave plans to retire in Dec/2020.
+After working for almost 28 years Dave retired in Dec/2020.

 Dave is married to his wife Gretchen and has two children.
 A son, Logan (21 yoa) who is a Senior at South Dakota State University studying fishery research and a daughter Chloe (16 yoa) who is sophomore at Shell Lake High School.
 On his off time, he enjoys hunting, fishing, coaching his daughters travel softball team.